chiragchandnani10/QueryVista/README.md

-# QueryVista: News Article Summarizer and Ranker with RAG Pipeline
+# QueryVista: News Article Summarizer and Ranker with RAG Pipeline (Project Under The Course - Natural Language Processing)

 *Demo* - https://youtu.be/BzouxsT9nVQ
 **QueryVista** is a powerful application that summarizes and ranks news articles using a Retrieval-Augmented Generation (RAG) pipeline.
 By leveraging **LangChain**, **ChromaDB**, and **Streamlit**, this app allows users to input news article URLs, store them in a vectorized database, and retrieve relevant summaries based on user queries.